hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214113v1-selective-controlled-and-domain-agnostic-unlearning-in-pretrained-cl.md

 ---
 layout: default
-title: Selective, Controlled and Domain-Agnostic Unlearning in Pretrained CLIP: A Training- and Data-Free Approach
+title: "Selective, Controlled and Domain-Agnostic Unlearning in Pretrained CLIP: A Training- and Data-Free Approach"
 ---

 # Selective, Controlled and Domain-Agnostic Unlearning in Pretrained CLIP: A Training- and Data-Free Approach